leopoldkwok/housemate/README.md

 #####Abodes
 Abodes have many users and many bills.
 An abode belongs to the user who created it

+####Test

+Cucumber was used as a framework for testing Housemate.
+Poltergeist was used as the default browser but for some scenarios (e.g. where we needed to refresh the page) we used selenium (with the Chrome web driver).
+There are also a few Rspec unit tests for the models on the server side.

+We opted not to run unit tests the client side.
+As [Joliss](https://github.com/joliss) has pointe out [here](http://www.slideshare.net/jo_liss/testing-ember-apps) (slide 28), unit tests for Ember tend to be 'weak' and will usually pass regardless of whether your ap is working.

 ###Technologies used

 * Development